In this tutorial, we are going to look at how you can use the

 The vendor/ Directory

 vendor/ directory is where your dependencies are stored.
-It’s the equivalent to the
+It’s the

 node_modules/ directory in your